leonardoraupp/Leonardo/README.md

 ###
-<h3>Hi.
-I'm Leo Raupp</h3>
+<h3>Hi there!I'm Leo😄</h3>
-I'm currently working at Testing Company.
+I'm currently working like QA at a big tech company.
-I'm learning web programmer, Javascript, HTML, CSS but also another technologies.
-I'm studying English.
-I also use Java and Selenium daily in my job.
-I'm interested in backend also so I want start soon.
+At moment I'm learning and studyning about WEB environment.
+I like a lot development and test area.
+I'm also studying English.
+In the future I intend to learn about the Kotlin language and Mobile development because it looks really nice.

 <!--
 **leonardoraupp/LeonardoRaupp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.